reverbdotcom/reverb-magento/README.md

 ## Professional Support

-If you need support with your Magento install or integration of this plugin with your Magento instance, please contact the following:
+If you need help with your Magento install or integration of this plugin with your Magento instance, please contact these independent consultants for support.
+Please note that Reverb does not manage these relationships or support the plugin directly.

 ##### Sean Dunagan